(updated Spring 2019)

 Ceanothus is found all over North America, but is most abundant in California.
 Many species are endemic to California only.
 There are several species that reach down into the Southwest (C. fendleri, C. greggii), the western Rockies (C. velutinus), up into British Colombia (C. sanguineus, C. cuneatus) across the Great Plains (C. americanus, C. herbaceus) and in the East (C. americanus).
 C. americanus is the main single species found on the East coast of North America sometimes intermingling with the prairie species (C. herbaceus) as you get towards the upper midwest.

 Ceanothus as a genus can be predominantly defined by a few things.
 Firstly, Ceanothus generally inhabits highly disturbed or fire-ridden areas, with poor and rocky soils.
 Sometimes Ceanothus fills in the gaps under conifer forests, where other things aren't ready to grow.
 It is a genus commonly found inhabiting the Chaparral plant community in the California foothills also growing with plants like Chamise Adenostoma fasciculatum (Rosaceae), Scrub Oak Quercus dumosa (Fagaceae), and Manzanita Arctostaphylos spp.
-(Ericaceae).
+(Ericaceae) among many more.
 Its seeds are fire-adapted, able to rest for hundreds of years in the soil waiting for the next fire to come through.
 The rootstock can also survive fire and sprout back in some species.
-Species of Ceanothus are meant to come in after fire, regenerate the soil through it's nitrogen fixing capabilities (via a fungus, not like the Legume family nitrogen-fixing process), provide needed food and habitat for animals, and then die off as larger bushes and trees take over the land in it's wake.
-In some instances, like with the Chaparral ecological community, a soil is too poor for a full forest and this shrubby plant community remains.
+Ceanothus is meant to come in after fire, regenerate the soil through it's nitrogen fixing capabilities (via a fungus, different from the Legume family nitrogen-fixing process), provide needed food and habitat for animals, stabilize and build soil, and then die off as larger bushes and trees take over the land in the next succession.
+In some instances, like with the Chaparral ecological community, a soil is too poor or just not suited for a full forest and this shrubby plant community remains.

 There are close to 60 different species in North America, 30 to 40 of those central to California alone.
 A good handful of them can be used as medicine.
 Michael Moore mentions in three of his medicinal plant books (cited at the bottom), at least nine different species he would use for medicine.
 Some species are low growing varieties, some grow big and bushy.
 Some are softer and have more semi-herbaceous tendencies (C. americanus), some are woody and tough (C. velutinus).
 Ceanothus is called "Red Root" because the root bark and sometimes the root wood and stem are dark red when cut into.
 Michael Moore states that the deepness of the red color, and therefore the strength of the medicine, is a reflection of an area's soil conditions.
 It's medicine in tincture and tea forms is also a shade of red/brown.